SeetiTel/Documentation/API.md

 ### Recent Whistles

-Returns whistles, from most to least recent.
+Returns an array of 25 whistles, from most to least recent.

 #### Query